intergreatme/self-kyc-angular/README.md

 <h1>Getting Started</h1>
 <br>

-This project is a starting point for building your own Self KYC application with AngularJS.
+This project is a starting point for building your own Self KYC application with Angular.
-A few resources to get you started if this is your first AngularJS project:
+A few resources to get you started if this is your first Angular project:
 <br>

 <a href="https://cli.angular.io/">Angular CLI</a>